 During market emergence, buyers and providers connect directly, with less friction for both due to the lower numbers.
 As the numbers increase on both sides, that friction increases, becoming harder for buyers to efficiently locate providers, and for providers to successfully market and connect with the growing number of buyers.
 The introduction of marketplace and eCommerce platforms create new and more efficient ways of connection and to transact business, reducing that friction.
 As the market continues to expand and gain scale, these platforms become more mature and offer greater value-add to all by becoming integral parts of business connection and providing the necessary commerce channels.

-CannaMPx is a B2B marketplace and business hub focused solely on the cannabis and CBD ancillary goods and services market segment.
+CannaMPx is a true, two-sided B2B marketplace and business hub focused solely on the cannabis and CBD ancillary goods and services market segment.